reyestech/Nmap-Metasploit-Penetration-Testing-Report/README.md

 Now that we have the username and password, we use a Metasploit framework to access other users and a Meterpreter shell to access our targets.
 Create a Meterpreter shell.
 Use the command "msfconsole" and load "windows/smb/psexec" with the stolen credentials (user ID and password) and the IP address of the client's user.
 Now, we have a secure connection if needed, and we can also change our privileges for ourselves and other users on the server using" our admin status."

 Findings
-- Access to Admin server with DevOps privileges.
+- Access to the Admin server with DevOps privileges.
 - Located file "sevte.txt."
 - Meteroreter shell to extract the file's contents.